-Description: This technique is best for experienced cannabis users.
+How to Dab CBD: This technique is best for experienced cannabis users.
 The initial setup requires some upfront investment to get rolling.
 But if you already have a water pipe that you use for flower, you can purchase a nail that will sit in place of the bowl.
 CBD dabs offer an alternative for people who enjoy the ritual of smoking but may be looking to reduce their THC intake.
 Dabbing CBD can still help calm your mind and body but without the psychoactive effects of THC.

 - Turn on your torch and aim the flame directly at the nail.
 Heat the nail until it turns red-hot.
 Please consult your manual when using an electronic nail.

 - Once the nail heats up, turn off your torch.
-Let titanium nails cool for about 10 seconds, and quartz nails cool about 45 seconds.
+Let titanium nails cool for about 10 seconds, and quartz nails cool for about 45 seconds.
 Cooling ensures the surface temperature isn’t too hot to burn your concentrates.

 - Take your dabber, apply the wax directly on the hot nail inside the dome, and inhale slowly.
 Rotating the dabber tip on the nail prevents wasting any oil stuck to the tool.